How well did you live loved today?

 My journey began the summer I turned twenty-five and prayed as an agnostic (unsure if God even exists), perhaps for the first time.

-“Jesus, these people believe You change lives.
+“Jesus, these people in my wife’s church believe You change lives.
 I know I can’t lead my life the way I want by myself.
 I give You my life, lock, stock, and barrel, and take Your life in return.
 I’m all-in with You, Jesus.”

-In that instant, my life changed. although without any emotions or observable change.
-However, my life began to change significantly over the next weeks and months.
-Even after forty+ years of faithfully walking together, it continues to change.
 This subject of living loved by the most significant Persons in the universe is now central to my journey.
+This takes no time from my day yet may occupy most of my conscious time.
 I wish I had grasped then what I’m now beginning to see more clearly.
-Jesus certainly made this clear in His teaching!
+Jesus certainly makes this clear!

 “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’
 All the Law and the Prophets hang on these two commandments” (Jesus in Matthew 22:37-40).

-Simple!
-Just two things.
+Just two things out of our lasting relationship with our Family-of-Three, Father, Son and Spirit.
 Love God with our all.
 And love others out of His love.
-This fulfills the entire OT.
+Love fulfills the entire OT.
 I’m all-in, Jesus!
-Simple, yet not always easy.
+Simple, yet not always easy and certainly not without our effort as we partner with the Spirit.

 “For my thoughts are not your thoughts, neither are your ways my ways,” declares the Lord.
 As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts” (Isaiah 55:8-9).